Woolly rhinoceros

-The woolly rhinoceros (Coelodonta antiquitatis) is an extinct species of rhinoceros that was native to Northern Eurasia during the Pleistocene epoch.
-The woolly rhinoceros was a member of the Pleistocene megafauna.
-The woolly rhinoceros was covered with long, thick hair that allowed it to survive in the extremely cold, harsh mammoth steppe.
+The woolly rhinoceros (Coelodonta antiquitatis) is an extinct species of rhinoceros that inhabited northern Eurasia during the Pleistocene epoch.
+The woolly rhinoceros was large, comparable in size to the largest living rhinoceros species, the white rhinoceros (Ceratotherium simum), and covered with long, thick hair that allowed it to survive in the extremely cold, harsh mammoth steppe.
 It had a massive hump reaching from its shoulder and fed mainly on herbaceous plants that grew in the steppe.
 Mummified carcasses preserved in permafrost and many bone remains of woolly rhinoceroses have been found.
-Images of woolly rhinoceroses are found among cave paintings in Europe and Asia.
-The species became extinct at the end of the Last Glacial Period, with its decline probably predominantly driven by unfavourable environmental change caused by a warming climate.
+Images of woolly rhinoceroses are found among cave paintings in Europe and Asia, and evidence has been found suggesting that the species was hunted by humans.
+Like other Pleistocene megafauna, the species became extinct as part of the end-Pleistocene extinction event.
+The range of the woolly rhinoceros contracted towards Siberia beginning around 17,000 years ago, with the youngest reliable records being around 14,000 years old in northeast Siberia, coinciding with the Bølling–Allerød warming, which likely disrupted its habitat, with environmental DNA records possibly extending the range of the species around 9,800 years ago.
+Its closest living relative is the Sumatran rhinoceros (Dicerorhinus sumatrensis).

 Taxonomy

-Woolly rhinoceros remains have been known long before the species was described, and were the basis for some mythical creatures.
+Woolly rhinoceros remains have been known long before the species was described and were the basis for some mythical creatures.
 Native peoples of Siberia believed their horns were the claws of giant birds.
 A rhinoceros skull was found in Klagenfurt, Austria, in 1335, and was believed to be that of a dragon.
 In 1590, it was used as the basis for the head on a statue of a lindworm.
-Gotthilf Heinrich von Schubert maintained the belief that the horns were the claws of giant birds, and classified the animal under the name Gryphus antiquitatis, meaning "griffin of anquity".
+Gotthilf Heinrich von Schubert maintained the belief that the horns were the claws of giant birds, and classified the animal under the name Gryphus antiquitatis, meaning "griffin of antiquity".

 One of the earliest scientific descriptions of an ancient rhinoceros species was made in 1769, when the naturalist Peter Simon Pallas wrote a report on his expeditions to Siberia where he found a skull and two horns in the permafrost.
 In 1772, Pallas acquired a head and two legs of a rhinoceros from the locals in Irkutsk, and named the species Rhinoceros lenenesis (after the Lena River).
 In 1799, Johann Friedrich Blumenbach studied rhinoceros bones from the collection of the University of Göttingen, and proposed the scientific name Rhinoceros antiquitatis.
 The geologist Heinrich Georg Bronn moved the species to Coelodonta in 1831 because of its differences in dental formation with members of the Rhinoceros genus.
 This name comes from the Greek words κοιλος (koilos, "hollow") and ὀδούς (odoús "tooth"), from the depression in the rhino's molar structure, giving the scientific name Coelodonta antiquitatis, "hollow-tooth of antiquity".